 Encouraged by these initial results, we plan to develop this work in several directions.
 One straightforward extension is to explore how to leverage multiple virtual disks, potentially in striping configuration, in order to boost I/O throughput during peaks.
 Another interesting idea could be to explore putting the backing device itself in stand-by during computeintensive phases and to use a smaller caching device of equal bandwidth capability to serve most I/O requests, under the assumption that it makes sense to pay for the penalty of reattaching the backing device in order to deal with cache misses and evictions.
 Such an approach has the potential to further reduce the costs.
-Also, we assumed a cost model that charges solely on reserved throughput, without considering the amount and frequency of I/O operations.
-Thus, another interesting direction is to explore an extended cost models where both aspects are considered.
+In a more broader sense, an interesting topic to explore is how to achieve the minimum cost and what relationship it has to the performance.
+Especially interesting in this context is the problem of minimizing the cost for a given time to solution: this may involve a different elasticity strategy that accepts higher performance degradation as long as it manages to run the application in less than the given time to solution.